British International Investment

 For further information about these companies, visit https://www.inokscapital.ch/

-Investment name Country Region Sector Start date Status
+Investment name Country Region Sector Energy Type Start date Status

-Ancile – Food Security (FS) Facility Burkina Faso, Cote d'Ivoire, Senegal West Africa Financial services December 2022 Active
+Ancile – Food Security (FS) Facility Burkina Faso, Cote d'Ivoire, Liberia, Senegal, Togo West Africa Financial services December 2022 Active

-Ancile – Trade Access (TA) Facility Cameroon, Cote d'Ivoire, Ethiopia, Kenya, Senegal, Togo Central Africa, East Africa, West Africa Financial services April 2022 Active
+Ancile – Trade Access (TA) Facility Cote d'Ivoire, Kenya, Senegal, South Africa, Tanzania, Togo, Zambia East Africa, Southern Africa, West Africa Financial services April 2022 Active

 Subscribe to receive our latest news and updates